Share Article

 Our ‘alien’ friends come with their own issues.
 Left intact you might end up dealing with catfights in the middle of the night or an amorous spectacle disturbing your sleep.
 Intact cats tend to mark their territory and make your home rather uninviting.
 Fighting also results in abscesses and increased risk of FIV infection.

-The effect of removing hormone glands in cats has not been studied except for the fact that they tend to gain weight just like dogs
+The effect of removing hormone glands in cats has not been studied except for the fact that they tend to gain weight just like dogs.

 As you know by now, I always like to do my research and challenge out-dated beliefs.
 I hope this information helps you to make even better choices for your beloved furry companions.